electricimp/Parse/README.md

 ## getObject(*className, objectId, [callback]*)

-To retrieve a Parse object from the database, call *getObject()*.
-Pass the name of the class you want, the Parse object ID (returned when you save the object) and, optionally, a callback function.
+To retrieve a data object from the database, call *getObject()*.
+Pass the name of the class you want, the Parse object ID (returned when you first saved the object) and, optionally, a callback function.
 If you provide a callback, the retrieval request will be processed asynchronously, otherwise it will be processed synchronously.
 The callback requires two parameters into which an error code and the retrieved object are placed, respectively.
 If you do not provide a callback, the method returns the object or `null` if an error was encountered.

 ```squirrel
 sensorObjectIds <- []